SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-2-nested-loops-exam-problems/exam-problems/stop/stop.md

 ## Output Data

-Print on the console text rows, which depict **the warning sign STOP**, as in the examples.
+Print on the console text lines, which depict **the warning sign STOP**, as in the examples.

 ## Sample Input and Output